Japan looking to make PCR tests easier for those with no COVID-19 symptoms

 The government will consider a system to make it easier for people with no COVID-19 symptoms to undergo polymerase chain reaction (PCR) tests for the coronavirus, economic revitalization minister Yasutoshi Nishimura has said.

-In a recent interview, Nishimura, who is in charge of Japan’s coronavirus response, said the government is working on ways to let these people be tested “as smoothly and inexpensively as possible.”
+In a recent interview, Nishimura, who is in charge of the country's coronavirus response, said the government is working on ways to let these people be tested "as smoothly and inexpensively as possible."

 "Some healthy people want to undergo PCR tests to ease their worries over infection.
 Also, members of theatrical groups and professional sports teams are getting tested regularly as a coronavirus outbreak could pose a grave threat to their businesses," the minister said.